amindeed/Gmail-AutoResponder/worklog.md

 <br />

 -------------
-_Archived version, from an old commit, of the original worklog (in French) : [worklog.md](https://github.com/amindeed/Gmail-AutoResponder/blob/929a26bdae365a69f56a1e951871575352800642/worklog.md)_
+_Archived version (from an old commit) of the original french worklog : [worklog.md](https://github.com/amindeed/Gmail-AutoResponder/blob/929a26bdae365a69f56a1e951871575352800642/worklog.md)_